Ant1pozitive/memory-is-all-you-need/README.md

 * **Mahalanobis-like Addressing:**
     * The model learns a projection matrix  to transform queries.
 It decides *which* features matter for retrieval dynamically.
+    * Addressing is no longer fixed; the model learns its own geometry for similarity via learnable projections.

 * **Curriculum Consolidation:**
     * Instead of moving everything to LTM, the model calculates the **entropy of utilization**.
 Only high-salience memories are consolidated.

 * **Hallucination Loss:**
     * A self-supervised objective where the model must reconstruct the original input from its memory state alone.